 (I'm not paid to tell you how much I love them.
 I don't receive any commissions when you make a purchase.
 I just think they're amazing and if you like textures, you'll love 'em, too!)

 All the dahlia flowers on this page were photographed indoors.
-It's always breezy here on the Island and when you're shooting macro images, even a teeny-weensy petal movement causes blur.
-Breezes are always a wasted effort.
+It's usually breezy here on the Island and when you're shooting macro images, even a teeny-weensy petal movement creates blur.
+Breezes always make for a wasted effort.

 I use my tripod every time for macro or close up photography, natural light, a background pasted on foam board, and one or two twist ties to keep unwanted flowers or leaves out of the way.

 Dahlia flowers are such a diverse, gorgeous, colourful group of flowers.
 The ones I love best are the darkest colours but there are plenty of lighter pastels, and they're gorgeous, too.

 If you're running into problems on a breezy day when you're going for macros or close-ups, pick a few and move them inside to your DIY home photo studio.

 Either inside or out, photographing dahlias is a blissful way to spend a few hours.
 Kick back, relax and enjoy yourself.
 If you like my images, I'd be thrilled if you'd order a print or some note cards to send to friends. :) Share the beauty!